NOTE: This recipe is an adaptation of Chef Myra Kornfeld’s recipe

 Sure, there are plenty of infusion accessory options available that have evolved the infusion process lightyears from what it used to be.
 But that would require purchasing one more kitchen appliance that you’ll use every now and then and if you’re not an avid cook, it’ll potentially end up gathering dust at the back of your cupboard along with all of your other forgotten toys.

 If you want to by-pass all this infusion process non-sense, but still end up with a delicious cannabis-infused chocolate pudding, then the Satori Chocolates home page is something you should be exploring right now.
-Or actually, scratch that, that’s the second step after you finish reading this recipe!
+Or actually, scratch that, that’s the second step after you finish watching this video!

-A decadent chocolate indulgence, yet dairy-free/egg-free and incredibly simple to make recipe.
+A decadent chocolate indulgence, yet dairy-free, egg-free, and incredibly simple to make recipe.
 The idea is to forget about having to start from scratch with cannabutter infusion and still get a high-end pudding base infused with reliably harvested cannabis extract.
+Here’s what you need.

 Makes: 12 pudding cups in pastry shells with approximately 3 mg of THC per serving.